 While current spreads look attractive against this backdrop, the sharp drop in US Treasury yields in 2020 means the all-in yield of the JACI Investment Grade index is now close to historical lows.
 Indeed, we are mindful that returns could be adversely affected by a quicker-than-expected steepening in the Treasury curve.
 With that in mind, portfolio positioning remains cautious, with higher quality names continuing to be favoured.
 We will look to further diversify exposures as opportunities are identified in the new issuance market.

 A further spike in Covid cases – including the spread of variants of the virus similar to what we have seen recently in the UK – remains the biggest risk to the overall encouraging outlook.

-Source : Company data, First Sentier Investors, as of end of December 2020
+Source : Company data, First Sentier Investors, as of 31 December 2020

 MUFG and its subsidiaries are not responsible for any statement or information contained in this document.
 Neither MUFG nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
 Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.